javedcodes/Modern-Marketing-Agency-Website-Template/README.md

 # Modern Marketing Agency Website Template

-Do you need an eye-catching and professional **Modern Marketing Agency Website Template** that works perfectly on any device?
+Do you need an eye-catching and professional **<a href="https://jvcodes.com/modern-marketing-agency-website-template-using-html-css-and-javascript/">Modern Marketing Agency Website Template</a>** that works perfectly on any device?

 Here is a **free source code** that I have written, adhering to recommended web standards.
 This **marketing agency template** is built using **HTML, CSS, and JavaScript**, making it ideal for **digital agencies, startups, and marketing firms**.